-Thus, the smallest possible alignment angle, having reached its minimum at $\lD$, gets larger through the disruption range, according to \exref{eq:theta_disrupted}, until it finally becomes order unity at the cutoff scale \exref{eq:final_cutoff}.
+Thus, the smallest possible alignment angle, having reached its minimum at $\lD$, gets larger through the tearing-mediated range, according to \exref{eq:theta_disrupted}.
+It becomes order unity at the scale~\exref{eq:final_cutoff}, which is the same as the Kolmogorov cutoff~\exref{eq:K_cutoff} for $\Pm\lesssim 1$ and a bit smaller than it for $\Pm\gg 1$ (but in fact there is no more alignment below the Kolmogorov cutoff).

 To the (doubtful) extent that existing numerical evidence can be considered to be probing this regime, perhaps we can take heart from the numerical papers by both Beresnyak and by Boldyrev's group cited in \secref{sec:plot} all reporting that alignment fades away at the small-scale end of the inertial range---although this may also be just a banal effect of the numerical resolution cutoff.